 Sandusky retired from Penn State in 1999.
 That was one year after the district attorney investigated Sandusky based on claims of inappropriate sexual behavior made by a child from The Second Mile program.
 It seemed odd at the time that he would retire at the age of 55, which is not terribly old for a college football coach.
 It is even more peculiar when you consider that Sandusky was universally well-liked and successful in his role as the defensive coordinator, and was widely considered the “heir apparent” to Joe Paterno, who was then 72.
 One can only assume that Paterno’s right-hand man (they spent 30+ years together on a football field) also thought he was the next in line to the throne, as it were.
 The fact that he suddenly retired was surprising.

-However, in light of the information that has surfaced about Jerry Sandusky — most notably, the 1998 investigation into sexual abuse allegations by a child from The Second Mile program, his retirement doesn’t seem quite so peculiar.
+However, in light of the information that has surfaced about Jerry Sandusky — most notably, the 1998 investigation into sexual abuse allegations by a child from The Second Mile program, his retirement might not seem quite so peculiar.
 And, one has to also wonder about the terms of Sandusky’s retirement.
 It’s been made pretty clear that Sandusky’s retirement ended his “official” capacity on campus but it certainly didn’t sever ties.

-He has had use of all facilities as well as his own office in the Lasch football building since his retirement.
+He has reportedly had use of all facilities as well as his own office in the Lasch football building since his retirement.
 In 2007 — FIVE years after McQueary said he told administrators he had seen the retired Sandusky raping a child in the locker room — Penn State asked Sandusky to speak at the commencement ceremony for the College of Health and Human Development.

 In fact, reports place Sandusky working out on campus several times in the days before he was indicted.
-It was not until he was charged with 40 counts of sexual abuse of children that Sandusky banned from the Penn State campus.
+It was not until he was charged with 40 counts of sexual abuse of children that Sandusky was banned from the Penn State campus.
 However, it was reported back in March that Sandusky was under grand jury investigation for sexual abuse of children.
 Since two Penn State officials — including then-coach Joe Paterno — had already testified before the grand jury in January, it’s beyond peculiar that this news came as a shock to anyone at Penn State.

 Another interesting footnote that might develop into more than a footnote is this: Attorney Wendell Courtney served as general counsel for Penn State at the time of the first investigation in 1998.
 Courtney reportedly reviewed the university police report before turning it over to the Centre County District Attorney.
 Coincidentally, at that time, he was also the attorney for The Second Mile.
 It’s true: He served as “primary counsel” for Penn State as well as the pro bono lawyer for The Second Mile.